STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 But typically, yes, they want a college degree or some kind of law enforcement experience.

-A lot of people come in through the actually, most High agents nowadays are coming for either Secret Service, Word Patrol, or Customs.
+A lot of people come in through the actually, most HSI agents nowadays are coming for either Secret Service, Word Patrol, or customs.

 We have so many Secret Service agents that come over.